 Learn More: Requirement Properties

 The Model Search facility can be used to find a set of elements that meet a particular set of criteria.
 This is useful when prioritizing elements such as Requirements, Features, User Stories, Scenarios and other elements.
-A modeler can use a built-in search but would more typically devise their own search using the powerful Query Builder or if required the SQL Editor or an Add-in Search.
+A modeler can use a built-in search but would more typically devise their own search using the powerful Query Builder or if required the SQL Editor or an Add-In Search.
 When the search is run a list of elements is returned that meet the conditions and parameters defined in the search.
 The search can be saved and run again at any time.
-The elements returned in the search can be located in the Project Browser and diagrams, and a diagram can then be saved as a Pattern.
+The elements returned in the search can be located in the Browser window and diagrams, and a diagram can then be saved as a Pattern.

 Learn More: Model Search